Assessment and Reporting

 Assessment of Early Years Foundation Stage (EYFS) children.

 Currently children in EYFS are assessed against the Foundation Stage Profile and the 17 Early Learning Goals (ELG).
 Children are reported as ‘emerging’, ‘expected’ or ‘exceeding’ for each ELG and whether they have achieved a good level of development by the end of the year.

-From September 2015 the government has introduced a baseline assessment of all children entering Reception in order for them to improve how they measure the progress of children in primary schools.
+In September 2015 the government introduced a baseline assessment of all children entering Reception in order for them to improve how they measure the progress of children in primary schools.
 This will be used to assess the progress of children who enter reception year.
 The baseline assessment will score each pupil against the knowledge and understanding typical for children at the start of reception year.
 It will be linked to the learning and development requirements of the early years foundation stage (EYFS) and to the key stage 1 national curriculum in English and mathematics.